 Advertisers should collaborate with publishers whose content is optimised for mobile, and publishers should ensure they keep up with the latest mobile commerce trends to ensure they do not fall behind their competitors.

-3. Focusing on Southeast Asia’s Key Platforms
+3. Focus on Key Platforms and Content Types

 4. Opportunity for Affiliate Marketing

 The upward trends of eCommerce, mobile, and social commerce in Southeast Asia are a fantastic opportunity for publishers and advertisers to develop proactive partnerships.
 Furthermore, publishers who can familiarise themselves with the individual Southeast Asian markets will have many opportunities to promote brand offers.

 Advertisers can collaborate with local affiliates with deeper insights into the local customs, languages, cultural holidays, and other essential factors.